AndrewHanSolo/CMP/README.md

 - pygame (python2, optional.
 Used in the TrackMate test-data generation script)

 ##Getting Started
-1. Convert Image Sequences to TiffStacks using
+1. Install FIJI
+2. Open FIJI and press '[' to open the scripting window.
+Run *TrackMate Helpers/FIJI/ImageSequenceToTiff.ijm* to convert any image sequences to TiffStacks as necessary.
+   * Limit only one image sequence per folder.
+Save TiffStacks belonging to one experiment into the same folder.
-2. Run TrackMate on all TiffStacks
+2. Run *TrackMate Helpers/FIJI/TrackMateBatchScript.py* on each experiment folder containing TiffStack sets
-3. Sort xml files into appropriate experiment subdirectories within one parent directory.
+3. Move the xml output files into appropriate experiment subdirectories within one parent directory
    * (Optional) Add settings.txt with experiment parameters into any experiment subdirectories.
    * (Optional) Add coordinates.txt with xml filenames corresponding to their origin position, in microns.
 4. Within ExampleDriver.py, set IMPORT_PATH to point to the experiment set directory path, set SAVE_PATH to point to the directory in which all plots and excel files are saved, and set SAVE_DATA to an appropriate name for the experiment set.
 The experiment set data will be saved to CMP/data/ and can be loaded without importing the xml files again.